Twig6943/AffinityOnLinux/OpenCL-Guide.md

-1. Install NVIDIA opencl Drivers
+1. Install opencl Drivers for your gpu

-    Ensure the NVIDIA drivers and opencl drivers are installed for your GPU For Arch:
+    Ensure the gpu drivers and opencl drivers are installed for your GPU e.g. for Arch & Nvidia:
     sudo pacman -S opencl-nvidia

 2. Install VKD3D-Proton